sgaul/opportunity/index.md

 This matters since the opportunity index is calculated using the average z-scores across all of the variables.
 If the variables have different distributions, then the z-scores will have different ranges and the z-scores won't have the same interpretation or influence on the final index values.

-The charts below show the standardized results for each variable - they report the z-scores between {-3,+3} on each variable.
+The charts below show the standardized results for each variable - they report the z-scores between -/+3 standard deviations for each variable.
 You can see that variables like poverty, public assistance, unemployment tend to have similar shapes and are skewed positive - there are many above-average tracts, but a long tail of tracts with below-average scores on these variables.

 ![plot of chunk unnamed-chunk-4](assets/fig/unnamed-chunk-4.png)